jkilleen15/oilapp/README.md

 * Don’t use this readme to figure out what code to type
 * Use all other projects we have done as code examples
 * Pick a real life thing to use as a model.
 Vehicle, Product, Movie …etc
 * Implement 5 properties for this model.
 * Make sure if you are on a windows machine you remove the single quotes from package.json

+Movie
+  Title
+  Image or - easier - premise desc
+  Genre
+  Keywords
+  Date Watched

+Oil
+  name
+  ok usage (internal, external, aroma only) external body aromatherapy internal body

 ## Client
 * Client code goes in client/src

 ### React
-* Create a function component that list out a collection of your models (ListOfUsers)
+* Create a function component that lists out a collection of your models (ListOfUsers)
     * Use prop types to define what props the component needs
-    * It should probably need a prop named after the plural of your model, and it should probably be an array
+    * It should probably need (require) a prop named after the plural of your model, and it should probably be an array
     * Probably want to map over this array and create some divs or li’s showing 3 of the properties of the item
     * Create a Link on each item so you can navigate to the detail page
     * Create a button on each item so you can delete the item
 * Create a class component that makes a new model (redux fetch practice)
     * Create a form and a button
     * Put a label and an input for each property your model has
     * Bonus - use a drop down if there are a limited number of values for a property
     * Register onChange for each input and use setState to store the information typed in
     * Register onSubmit for the form.
     * onSubmit call an action called createThing(change it to make sense for your model)
 * Create a function component that shows details of one thing (UserDetail)
     * Use a prop that has the array of your models